 I wanted women to know that they could succeed as women, and that their children’s future was not dependent on their mother’s marital status.

 But more than tell them, I wanted to show them how.

-Sara launched Single Moms Ask Sara to show single moms how to rule their world, achieve their goals, and turn their families into productive and effective goal oriented teams.
+I launched Single Mom's Ask Sara to fulfill my mission of empowering single moms to create their kick ass life, rule their world, achieve their goals, prepare their kids for adulthood, and transform their families into productive and effective goal-oriented teams.